Forrest Gump: Box office

 The film was the fastest grossing Paramount film to pass $100 million (18 days), $200 million (46 days; fourth fastest in history), and $300 million (193 days) in box office receipts (at the time of its release).
 After reissues, the film has gross receipts of $330,252,182 in the U.S. and Canada and $347,693,217 in international markets for a total of $677,945,399 worldwide.
 Ultimately, it finished as the fourth highest grossing film of the 1990s in the United States and Canada.

-Even with such revenue, the film was known as a "successful failure"; due to distributors' and exhibitors' high fees, Paramount's "losses" clocked in at $62 million, leaving executives realizing the necessity of better deals.
+With such revenue, the film was called a "successful failure"; due to distributors' and exhibitors' high fees, Paramount's losses totaled in at $62 million, leaving executives desiring better deals.
 This has also been associated with Hollywood accounting, where expenses are inflated to minimize profit sharing.

 Forrest Gump held the record for being the highest-grossing Paramount film until it was overtaken by Titanic three years later in 1997.
-However, it remained the highest-grossing film solely distributed by Paramount until it was surpassed by Shrek the Third 13 years later in 2007.
+It remained the highest-grossing film solely distributed by Paramount until it was surpassed by Shrek the Third 13 years later in 2007.

-For 12 years, it remained as the highest-grossing film starring Tom Hanks; it was surpassed in 2006 by The Da Vinci Code.
+For twelve years, it remained as the highest-grossing film starring Tom Hanks; it was surpassed in 2006 by The Da Vinci Code.